nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2015-12-04-testing-spring-mvc-controllers.md

 ### Perform

-The method `MockMvc.perform()` allows to simulate HTTP requests to the controller.
-For instance, a GET request is done as follows:
+The method `MockMvc.perform()` allows simulating HTTP requests to the controller.
+For instance, a GET request is made as follows:

 ```java
 mockMvc.perform(